 Your thoughts are the source of the matrix that you live in.
 Old programming, old patterns produce the same old thinking on repeat every day, and the only way to escape the matrix is to step away from the thoughts and take a good look at them.
 But here’s the trick to escaping the matrix – do not judge any of the thinking.

-Can you step away from your thoughts and just look at them?
-Can you watch the worry about that upcoming presentation arise, without immediately feeling a pit in your stomach?
-Can you acknowledge a negative self-belief without sinking into despair?
-If you can then you are free!
+Can you step away from your thoughts and for a moment just look at them?
+Can you observe how the worry about that upcoming presentation arises, without being overcome by the flooding of anxiety?
+Can you acknowledge a negative self-belief without falling into the quicksand of despair?
+If you can then you are becoming free!

-While your thoughts control your actions on autopilot, you’re caught in an old programme that wasn’t even created by you, but by your childhood environment that conditioned most of your subconscious reactions.
+While your subconscious is in control of your thoughts and actions on autopilot, you’re caught in an old programme that wasn’t even created by you, but by your childhood environment that conditioned most of your subconscious reactions.

 If you want to be free from “The Matrix” you have to be able to watch your own thoughts as they come into being and choose, “will I react in the same old pattern as before, or will I choose to respond in a new way?”
 This is true freedom of choice.